yuantailing/ctw-baseline/README.md

  1. `cd tutorial/`
  2. `jupyter notebook`

-Or you can preview the tutorial from GitHub: [preview](https://github.com/yuantailing/ctw-baseline/blob/master/tutorial/1-basics.ipynb)
+You can also preview the tutorial on GitHub: [preview](https://github.com/yuantailing/ctw-baseline/blob/master/tutorial/1-basics.ipynb)

 ## License